aalok05/VicWebsite/README.md

 # VicWebsite
-This project is a website made in Laravel for a college incubation center.
+This project is a website made in Laravel for an Incubation Center.

 ## Features
 * Submit Ideas